samudurand/did-you-hear-publisher/README.md

 #### UI Frontend

-The first component is a simple React-based UI, in which you can enter the content.
+The first component is a simple React-based UI, in which you can enter the content and choose whether to use Amazon Bedrock for generating summaries.
+When enabled, Bedrock will automatically generate a concise summary of your message using advanced AI.
 The syntax used for Urls and other special formatting is the [Slack API syntax](https://api.slack.com/reference/surfaces/formatting).

 ![Architecture](docs/ui-view.png)